Kitchen Insider Guides & tests for a healthier kitchen

 Simple: it’s cheap and it works.
 PFAS keeps milk from sticking, makes the inside easy to clean, and makes the product look “premium” right after purchase.

 In this case: possibly in your milk.
+Because what you put into it, you end up drinking.

 The risks